Analytical Services, Consulting Services, and Failure Analysis Services

 To learn more about this exciting opportunity to get mentored by engineering professional, reach out to us at [email protected] or click on the Contact tab above.
 Let us know if you would like to be added to a mailing list and check us out on social media as well.

 Pre-Engineering Prep Course

 Engineer Lab will be taught at the college/AP level, targeting high school students with an interest in math and science.
-Students will:

 Think Like an Engineer

 Engineer Lab will introduce students to the key concepts and tools in engineering problem solving:

 High school graduates must make important decisions about colleges and future majors with minimal experience and information.
 Engineer Lab will provide a broad exposure to the various engineering disciplines, explaining what types of problems each one tackles.
 Engineer Lab graduates will select their colleges and engineering majors with more confidence, and potentially eliminate future costly course corrections.
 Engineer Lab students will also learn about professional development as undergraduates.
 Career choices between graduate school and employment, academia and industry, start-ups and large corporations, R&D and manufacturing will be discussed..

 Engineer Lab students will spend approximately half the class in lecture/discussion, and half the class carrying out hands-on experiments specially designed to reinforce class lessons.
 The experiments will be carried out using safe, versatile prototype micro-experiment test stations developed by MicroLabs.
 Experiments will expose students to basic engineering concepts in fluid mechanics, electrical circuits, mechanical structures, energy transport, programming, and process control.